Foundations

 Pro Tips

-- Start every task on Sonnet.
-Only switch to Opus if Sonnet's first attempt doesn't cut it.
+- Start every session on Sonnet.
+Only switch to Opus if the first attempt clearly isn't cutting it.

 - Use Haiku for sub-agents.
-If you're running code review or test agents in the background, Haiku is fast and cheap.
+Code review and test agents running in the background don't need Opus-level reasoning.

 - Watch your context window.
-A 1M token context sounds huge, but if you're loading entire codebases, costs add up.
+The 1M token limit sounds massive, but loading whole codebases repeatedly adds up.
 Use

-/compactto trim. - Extended thinking is free in terms of input.
-The model "thinks" before answering but you only pay for the output tokens.
+/compactto trim. - Extended thinking costs output tokens, not input.
+The model reasons internally before answering but you pay for the final response, not the thinking.
+Worth knowing.